 Standards and initiatives

-The Sustainability Report is prepared in line with globally recognized reporting frameworks to meet the highest transparency standards.
-We apply the Core option of Global Reporting Initiative (GRI) Standards 2020, the Sustainability Accounting Standards Board (SASB) standard for electric utilities and power generators, and the World Economic Forum (WEF) metrics and disclosures.
-We report Greenhouse Gas (GHG) emissions in line with independently verified emissions under the EU Emissions Trading System (EU ETS) for a substantial part of Scope 1.
-We use GHG Protocol for the remaining part of Scope 1, Scope 2, and Scope 3.
+The Sustainability Report is prepared in accordance with globally recognized reporting frameworks to meet the highest standards of transparency.
+We use the fundamental version of the Global Reporting Initiative (GRI) 2021 standards, Sustainability Accounting Standards Board (SASB) standards for energy companies and electricity producers, and metrics and disclosed information from the World Economic Forum (WEF).
+For a significant portion of Scope 1, we report greenhouse gas (GHG) emissions in line with independently verified emissions under the EU Emissions Trading System (EU ETS).
+For the remaining part of Scope 1, Scope 2, and Scope 3, we use the GHG Protocol.

 UN Global Compact